iamkroot/trakt-scrobbler/README.md

 ## Acknowledgements
 + Inspired from [TraktForVLC](https://github.com/XaF/TraktForVLC)
-+ Some part of the MPV code is originally from [mpv-trakt-sync-daemon](https://github.com/stareInTheAir/mpv-trakt-sync-daemon)
++ [mpv-trakt-sync-daemon](https://github.com/stareInTheAir/mpv-trakt-sync-daemon) was a huge help in making the mpv monitor